inet-framework/inet/doc/src/users-guide/ch-network-autoconfig.rst

    </config>

-The configurator tries to put nodes on the same link into the same subnet, so its enough to configure the address of only one node on each link.
+The configurator tries to put nodes on the same link into the same subnet, so it's enough to configure the address of only one node on each link.

-The following example configures a hierarchical network in a way that keeps routing tables small.
+The following example configures a hierarchical network in a way that keeps routing tables small: